 - Shoot Wide Open.
 I say this with a caveat, but if the person is the focus of your image, try opening up the aperture to its maximum (f2.0, 2.8, 3.5 or 4.0).
 That will blur the background and cause your subject to pop off the frame.
 That works especially well if the person’s face or dress is able to carry the story.
 If the story you want to tell includes the context – a dance, the village huts, animals or a spectacular backdrop, then close down the lens (f8, 11 or 16).
 However, that works best when your subject is close to you, creating a strong foreground element.

 One last piece of advice… always remember that you are a good-will ambassador.
-I prefer to go out of my way to show people of different cultures that we Americans are not so bad after all.
+I prefer to go out of my way to show people of different cultures that we Americans (substitute whatever your nationality is here) are not so bad after all.